Ulle84/UllesSourceCode/CodeCreator/Notes.md

 # Ideas
 * save and laod interfaces - define a interface with the interface-generator and use it in class-generator for example
-* single line head-comment (created on date by author)
 * support for operators (<, >, ==, != etc.)
 * save current folder at folder selection
 * class: q-Pointer support -> pointing to overlaying class